David Willetts, the Minister for Universities and Science, has appointed four new council members to the Economic and Social Research Council (ESRC)

 All press releases (global economy)

-Building relationships, raising the profile of social science research and identifying opportunities for collaboration will be the main focus of a new Retail Knowledge Navigator Team.
+The Economic and Social Research Council (ESRC) is delighted to announce the appointment of a new Local Government Navigator Team.
+Building relationships, raising the profile of social science research and identifying opportunities for collaboration will be the main focus of the team.